Prag8855/aab/content/guides/german-health-insurance/for-students.md

 Date_created: 2025-06-02
 ---

-To study in Germany, you need health insurance.
 This guide helps you choose the best health insurance for students.
+All German residents need health insurance.
+You need it to apply for a [student visa](/glossary/Student%20visa).

 {% include "_blocks/tableOfContents.html" %}